edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-01-16-get-employees-excited-about-training.md

 * They're [more productive and efficient](https://news.gallup.com/businessjournal/190352/managing-employee-risk-requires-culture-compliance.aspx)
 * Engaged employees deliver [better customer service](https://www.forbes.com/sites/christinecomaford/2017/07/08/the-surprising-link-between-customer-experience-and-employee-engagement/#2b2aab0cb512)

-{% asset 'blog/2019-01-16-get-employees-excited-about-training01.jpg'
-  alt='Engaged employees are more productive and efficient' magick:resize='1170' @pic %}
+{% picture blog blog/2019-01-16-get-employees-excited-about-training01.jpg --alt Engaged employees are more productive and efficient %}

 Put simply, engaged employees feel valued at work and are happy to be there.